NanteRhak/python_cryptography/README.md

-# This is a simple & lightweight CLI-base dRSA cryptography tool in Python
+# This is a simple & lightweight CLI-based RSA cryptography tool in Python
 ### **How to use it**

 First, we need to install the `cryptography` module using the following method if it's not already installed: